 Can you manage chronic pain? prescribe narcotics?

 There are many modalities available to help minimize pain of chronic conditions and aggressively work with people to achieve adequate comfort.
-Dr. Scherer is generally cautious and uses a conservative approach to using narcotic/opiate medications such as hydrocodone, Morphine, Lortab etc. She will refer you to pain management specialists.
+Dr. Scherer is generally cautious and uses a conservative approach to using narcotic/opiate medications such as hydrocodone, Morphine, Lortab etc. She will refer you to pain management specialists, physical therapy, and surgeons.